A Perspective on Time towards Wireless 6G: Putting the Prior Art within the Statistical Framework

 \section{Putting the Prior Art within the Statistical Framework}

 Now that we have defined the basic framework of timing measures, we can look at the existing body of work on timing in communication networks, trying to frame the rich literature into the categories defined in the previous section.
-In the following, we examine a few interesting cases, which are familiar to the networking community.
-The relevant references are summarized by topic in Table~\ref{tab:sota}: as the table shows, past anchors are the most common method of measuring timing, and are often used in standards and protocols, while the use of relative timing references, which consider complex networking scenarios, is still largely unexplored.
+Some recent standards, including those developed by \gls{3gpp}, are beginning to consider these factors and metrics in a more general way, as shown in the diagram in Fig.~\ref{fig:timing_model}, which is adapted from \gls{3gpp}.
+The model includes some of the concepts that we will discuss in the later sections, such as the notion of timing at the higher and lower layers, as well as the importance of the inter-transmission time, defined as ``transfer interval'' by \gls{3gpp}.
+In the following, we examine a few interesting cases, which are familiar to the networking community and include the notions used by \gls{3gpp}.
+Our framework can subsume all these metrics in the same perspective and allows us to think holistically about timing and the related metrics.
+The relevant references are summarized by topic in Table~\ref{tab:sota}: as the table shows, past anchors are the most common method of measuring timing and are often used in standards and protocols, while the use of relative timing references, which consider complex networking scenarios, is still largely unexplored.